oakmound/oak/README.md

 ![Platformer](examples/platformer-tutorial/6-complete/example.gif)

-Build up to having a simple platforming game by doing the following: Setup a character, get it to move, set basic gravity, get it to jump, make it onlyt jump on solid ground, put it all together.
+Build up to having a simple platforming game by doing the following: Setup a character, get it to move, set basic gravity, get it to jump, make it only jump on solid ground, put it all together.

 ```go